shmeluizze/pokedex/README.md

 # pokedex
 Pokemon Index

 - Simple Pokemon Index Page
-- API display 151 Pokemons
+- Use of API to display all Pokémon cards for the three regions: Kanto,Jhoto and Hoenn.
 - Created for testing practice